NoviceLive/unish/readme.rst

 - runs ``git status`` or ``hg status`` after ``cd``

-  if it knows that the directory are Git or Mercurial repositories.
+  if it knows that the directory is a Git or Mercurial repository.

 - displays files up to a default count in the given directory